fetaplop/m1-project-game/Readme.md

 ## Backlog
+- leaderboards!
 - disable the possibility to get double points by hitting twice in fast succession (solved)
-- change difficulty
+- change difficulty (hard mode already implemented)
 - reverse mode! hit the opposite key !
-- instructions
+- instructions on how to play

 - Actually synced with music.
--> This means hard-coded strikes.
+-> This means hard-coded strikes..

 - if this is impossible, change the design to be a reaction game.
 -> the blocks start falling faster after set intervals